lucky-wolf/DW2-XL/README.md

 ### v1.19.5
 - Added Strike Craft root technology that offers Fighter I and Bomber I, moving those out of the hangar bay technologies (this should remove all occurrences of duplicate fighters and bombers appearing in your design lists when you discover / steal / pillage a racial special hangar bay technology)
+- Added some fun touches to government events
+- DLC special government startup events will now trigger for all races (if you allow non-cannon governments at game startup)
+- Increased fighter reactor output (was a bit low)
+- Fixed Gizurean start events (were never firing - vanilla bug)
 - Fixed missing image for Quameno "Maze Pirates" quest line

 ### v1.19.4